bwt-dev/bwt/README.md

 *Setting this can significantly speed up scanning and is highly recommended.*

 By default, the Electrum server will be bound on port `50001`/`60001`/`60401` (according to the network) and the HTTP server will be bound on port `3060`.
-This can be controlled with `--electrum-rpc-addr` and `--http-server-addr`.
+This can be controlled with `--electrum-addr` and `--http-addr`.

 > ⚠️ Both the HTTP API server and the Electrum server are *unauthenticated and unencrypted.*
 If you're exposing them over the internet, they should be put behind something like an SSH tunnel,